datapadofficial/assessment-frontend/README.md

 ### Scenario

-Suppose that you're incrementally building a product and your current task is making changes on the existing web project in order to make it's dashboards drag & drop friendly by following the design that brought to you on Figma link.
+Suppose that you're incrementally building a product and your current task is making changes on the existing web project in order to make it's dashboards drag & drop friendly by following the design that is brought to you on Figma link.

 You have two endpoints to get required data from the backend, however you need to ensure that they're mocked properly and you're working offline.